rldona/filmist-angular/README.md

 ### Migrating application in Angular 2 to Angular 12
 ____

+# TODO

+[ ] Refactor the code.
+Disclaimer: it is a project developed in 2012.
+[ ] Add TypeScript fonts correctly.
+Add types and interfaces.
+[ ] Remove the script from Firebase (JS vanilla) and integrate the new version in TypeScript (https://github.com/angular/angularfire).
+[ ] Add unit tests.
+[ ] Add functional tests.
+[ ] Add Storybook.
+[ ] Add docker-compose.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.